IT-Academy-BCN/nodeInitialDemo/README.md

 # Chat
-Exercicies sprint 5 Chatof the IT Academy course Itinerary Nodejs
+Exercicies sprint 5 Chat of the IT Academy course Itinerary Nodejs